MaayanLab/clustergrammer-docs/docs/_build_html/_sources/clustergrammer_js.txt

       Users can pass a callback function that will run when mousing over a dendrogram cluster (e.g. gray trapezoid)

+    .. js:attribute:: args.dendro_click_callback

+      Users can pass a callback function that will run when clicking a dendrogram cluster (e.g. gray trapezoid)

     .. js:attribute:: args.matrix_update_callback

       Users can pass a callback function that will run anytime the matrix has been updated, for instance when filtering/un-filtering, cropping, etc.